usnistgov/FIPS201/_Appendix/glossary.md

 : The process of establishing confidence of authenticity; in this case, in the validity of a person's identity and the PIV Card.

+Biometric Capture Device
+: Device that collects a signal from a biometric characteristic and converts it to a captured biometric sample. [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37)

 Biometric Characteristic
 : Biological and behavioral characteristic of an individual from which distinguishing, repeatable biometric features can be extracted for the purpose